alexiscca/hw12/README.md

 It was also interesting to see how little tweaks like increasing or decreasing the variables (like the number of Ants or the size of the Beetles or Portal) by just a little bit has a huge effect on the difficulty level of the game play.
 This is encouraging b/c it provides natural ways to make levels of increasing difficulty with different kinds of challenges.
 I may continue to work on this project in the summer and add levels.

+Metaphors are super important in informing the game design and providing ideas for how the game should be played.

 ### Completed Work
 see uploaded code: